 - 2.1.
 The Western Area Planning Committee recommended approval for the scheme on 18th March 2015 and referred it to the District Planning Committee (DPC) for final decision.
-The DPC considered the planning application on 25th March 2015 and granted approval. - 2.2.
-The developer has begun implementing the scheme, with current tenants having been given notice in order to achieve vacant possession of the entire site by 31st March 2016. - 2.3.
-Demolition is expected to commence thereafter in April 2016, to be followed by decontamination of the site. - 2.4.
+The DPC considered the planning application on 25th March and granted approval. - 2.2.
+The developer has vacant possession of the site. - 2.3.
 The Council needed to acquire a small section of the route for the scheme to go ahead.
-This has been bought and is legally in the Council's ownership. - 2.5.
-Network Rail is to replace the rail bridge adjacent to the redevelopment site.
-The main closure commenced in January 2016 for approximately 6-9 months.
+This has been bought and is legally in the Council's ownership. - 2.4.
+Demolition will take place once the planning pre-conditions have been satisfied.
+This is now expected to be in September 2016, to be followed by decontamination of the site.
+The delay has been due to some difficulties of gathering sufficient survey information relating to buildings that are, in part, hazardous to access. - 2.5.
+More detailed information is being sought from the Developer in relation to how this delay will impact on the rest of the build schedule so that other options can be considered if necessary such as the Council starting the construction of the road from the end of the site that is in their ownership and to which there is easy access. - 2.6.
+Network Rail is currently on site replacing the rail bridge adjacent to the redevelopment site.
+The main closure of the bridge commenced in January 2016 for approximately 6-9 months.
 This provides an opportunity to make a single lane bridge (operating a give way / priority system) a two way bridge when it is replaced.
 The approach to the bridge is to be widened to achieve this which involves the use of a small part of the land involved in the redevelopment scheme.
 The land owner / developer has accommodated this benefit to the transport network within the planning application.
-An 'in principle' agreement has been reached with Network Rail and a formal agreement is being drafted.